-Dr Tim Wharton specialises in pragmatics, the study of utterance interpretation.
-In particular, his research explores how ‘natural’, non-linguistic behaviours – tone of voice, facial expressions, gesture – interact with the linguistic properties of utterances (broadly speaking, the words we say).
+I am interested in pragmatics, the study of utterance interpretation.
+In particular, my research explores how ‘natural’, non-linguistic behaviours – tone of voice, facial expressions, gesture – interact with the linguistic properties of utterances (broadly speaking, the words we say).
 Natural behaviours help us convey our intended meanings and yet the question of how they interact with language is often ignored by linguists.
-His main theses are outlined in his 2009 book, Pragmatics and Non-Verbal Communication, which charts a point of contact between pragmatics, linguistics, philosophy, cognitive science, ethology and psychology, and provides the analytical basis to answer some important questions: How are natural behaviours interpreted?
+My main theses are outlined in my 2009 book, Pragmatics and Non-Verbal Communication, which charts a point of contact between pragmatics, linguistics, philosophy, cognitive science, ethology and psychology, and provides the analytical basis to answer some important questions: How are natural behaviours interpreted?
 What do they convey?
 How can they be best accommodated within a theory of utterance interpretation?

 Wharton, Tim (2016) Relevance In: Callan, H., ed.
 International Encyclopaedia of Anthropology: Anthropology Beyond text.
 John Wiley and sons, New York, USA.
 ISBN 9780470657225

 Wharton, Tim (2016) Paralanguage In: Barron, A., Steen, G. and Yueguo, G., eds.
 The Routledge Handbook of Pragmatics.
 Routledge Handbooks in Applied Linguistics .
 Routledge, London, pp. 69-75.
 ISBN 9780415531412

 Wharton, Tim (2015) That bloody so-and-so has retired: expressives revisited Lingua, 175-6. pp. 20-35.
 ISSN 0024-3841